shaunsmith/accs-cache-client-api-examples/README.md

 `users.replace(id, user);`

 The following diagram illustrates the structure of this example when deployed to the Application Container Cloud.
 Clients interact with the User application via REST which is routed through the ACCS load balancer.
 In the diagram we've scaled the application out to two instances.
 The 'MyCache' Application Cache is also scaled out to three instances to provide HA and ensure all data is memory safe.
 The loss of any one cache instance will not result in data loss.
-User applications are stateless and use the Java client API to interact with a cache over the internal ACCS overlay network.
+User applications are stateless and use the Java client library to interact with a cache over the internal ACCS overlay network.
 As we scale the number of User application instances up and down to handle varying workloads the data remains safely stored in the cache.

 ![Example Structure](images/structure.png)